9 Understanding the agentic loop

 - Multi-agent orchestration loops

 Using agentic looping to empower agents introduces new levels of command and control in both single- and multi-agent systems.
-This chapter will explore the three layers of the agent loop, from the internal loop (SPAL)we already know about, to long-horizon goal execution, and meta-guided looping in multi-agent systems.
-Along the way, we will look at practical applications of each layer and how you can introduce these patterns into your agentic workflows.
+This chapter explores the three layers of the agent loop.
+These range from the internal loop (SPAL) we already know about to long-horizon goal execution to meta-guided looping in multi-agent systems.
+Along the way, we look at practical applications of each layer and how you can introduce these patterns into your agentic workflows.

 9.1 Peeling back the three agentic loop layers

-The internal look (SPAL) is the first or core layer of an agent.
+The internal loop (SPAL) is the first, or core, layer of an agent.
 This loop allows an agent to iterate, discover, reason, and execute tasks to complete goals.
-But there are two more agentic loop layers that can extend the work of the agent: layer two, the task loop; and layer 3, the meta-loop.
+But two more agentic loop layers can extend the work of the agent: layer 2, the task loop, and layer 3, the meta loop.